Public Art FAQs

 Can private businesses or neighborhoods also contribute to public art?

 Absolutely!
-The City proactively encourages private developers to voluntarily participate in the Public Art Program by installing public art on their private properties.
+The City proactively encourages private building owners to voluntarily participate in the Public Art Program by installing public art on their private properties.
 In addition, the City has also established provisions in the Unified Development Ordinance (UDO) that allow developers to exchange public artwork in place of street trees on their property, and to include public art signage in design districts without a sign permit.

 Who is responsible for selecting the public art that gets installed?